June 3, 2026

 Take time to learn and practice what you have discovered between mentoring sessions.
 Record one audio, submit for mentoring, learn from the feedback, then apply what you have learned in the next recording.

-How to Obtain ACC and PCC After the Programme
+How to Obtain ACC and PCC After the Program

 1. Complete your training requirements successfully